fledge-iot/fledge/docs/91_version_history.rst

   - **ping Method**: the ping method now returns uptime, number of records read/sent/purged and if FogLAMP requires REST API authentication.

-- **Storage Layer
+- **Storage Layer**

   - **Default Storage Engine**: The default storage engine is now SQLite.
 We provide a script to migrate from PostgreSQL in 1.1.1 version to 1.2.
-PostgreSQL is still available in the main repository and package, but it will be removed in future versions.
+PostgreSQL is still available in the main repository and package, but it will be removed to an operate repository in future versions.

 - **Admin and Maintenance Scripts**